neyrinckaudio/docs-vcpro/docs/digital-performer.md

 ## 24 Channel

-Follow the instructions for 16 channel then add the following:
+Follow the instructions for 16 channels then add the following:

 - Set the control surface as follows.
 - Unit: Expander (XT) Input: V-Control XT3-1 Output: V-Control XT3